reetamit/Alzheimers_Detection/README.md

 ## 🌍 Impact

 This project demonstrates an original contribution of major significance in medical AI.
 It blends technical rigor with ethical design, offering a reproducible, interpretable tool for Alzheimer’s detection.
-The pipeline is optimized for clinical deployment and aligns with EB-1A criteria through:

-- Leadership in model transparency
-- Public benefit via early diagnosis
-- Open-source dissemination and reproducibility

 ---